Can Printed Circuit Boards Be Reused or Recycled?

 The PCB Recycling Process at Newbury Electronics

 Finally, just a note about how we deal with waste in our PCB production process here at Newbury.
 We recycle as much as we can from our manufacturing process.
 We recycle used drills, aluminium entry boards, MDF backing boards, scrap laminate, spent etchant, used chemicals, scrap tin, scrap copper, scrap steel, scrap equipment, and cardboard.
 Anything not recyclable is incinerated to produce electricity.
 Any waste water from the manufacturing process is filtered before discharge.
-Read our guide to the PCB manufacturing process to find out more about the way we work.
+Read our guide to the PCB manufacturing process to find out more about the way we work and if you are looking for a quick online quote, click here.